ArkPLN/MiniWordCards/README.md

 Chinese documentation: [README_zh.md](./README_zh.md)

 Mini Word Cards is a lightweight Flutter app for vocabulary learning.
-It supports CSV dictionary import, fast lookup, and poker-style flashcard for review sessions.
+It supports CSV dictionary import, fast lookup, and flashcard-based review sessions.
+It was designed for niche vocabularies that are hard to find or import in mainstream vocabulary apps, while keeping the product compact and focused.

 ## Features